 Why Users Can’t Add Google Accounts to macOS

-When it comes to reasons, there are numerous reasons why Google accounts do not work with Apple Mail on Mac machines.
+There are numerous reasons why Google accounts may not work with Apple Mail on Mac machines.
 Because there are numerous causes, you cannot address them all at once.
 However, knowing these reasons will help you solve the problem appropriately.

 - Email Server Issues – This type of authentication problem can occur due to a server problem.
 As a result, ensure that the servers on your Mac are operational.